-Although the employer contribution rate in fiscal year 2022 remained the same as fiscal year 2021 (31.89%), the employer contributions increased between fiscal year 2022 and 2021 due to an increase in covered payroll.
+Employer contributions decreased between fiscal year 2023 and 2022 mainly due to a statutory decrease in the City of Houston contribution rate of 26.89% in fiscal year 2023 from 31.89% in fiscal year 2022.
+While the employer contribution rate in fiscal year 2022 remained the same as fiscal year 2021 (31.89%), the employer contributions increased between those years due to an increase in covered payroll.
 The same contribution decreased between fiscal year 2021 and 2020 due to a statutory decrease in the City of Houston contribution rate along with a decrease in covered payroll.
-The employer contributions rate decreased from 32.34% in fiscal year 2020 to 31.89% in fiscal year 2021.
 The employee's contributions consist of both the statutory contributions plus unused leave pay (mustering out pay) that is placed in the member's active DROP account.
-The increase in the employee contributions between fiscal year 2021 and 2022 is due to an increase in covered payroll.
-The decrease in the employee contributions between fiscal year 2021 and 2022 is due to an increase in covered payroll.
-The decrease in the employee contributions between fiscal year 2021 is due to a decrease in covered payroll and a reduction in mustering out pay.
+The increase in the employee contributions between fiscal year 2023, 2022 and 2021 is primarily due to an increase in covered payroll.